3vasi0n89/Home-Assistant-Notification-Center-Hub/README.md

 input_select.notification_media_player_google and alexa **Must** contain the **Friendly Names** of your Media Players.

+## Notification_Center_Automations.YAML Configuration

+Make sure to change the ENTITY ID's and FRIENDLY NAMES in the automations file to match your setup.

 ## Set Up Notify Groups

 Follow this page [here](https://www.home-assistant.io/components/notify.group/) for instructions on how to set up notify groups in Home Assistant for all of your text notifications.